WHY HELIUM BALLOONS?

 DIFFERENCE BETWEEN HYDROGEN GAS AND HELIUM GAS

 Hydrogen, is a gas that is lightest of all the elements.
-So Hydrogen filled balloons float in the air in much the same way as Helium filled balloons, but Hydrogen is an explosive material and hence is very very dangerous if used for filling balloons!
+So Hydrogen filled balloons float in the air in much the same way as Helium filled balloons, but Hydrogen is an explosive material and hence is dangerous if used for filling balloons!
 Helium has an important safety advantage—it cannot burn or explode like hydrogen

 Here is more: Hydrogen as we explained is a flammable and explosive gas.
 On the other hand , Helium is a colorless, odorless, tasteless non-poisonous, non-flammable, non-explosive, non-toxic, non-radioactive naturally occurring and environment friendly gas, that often used to fill balloons to make them float.
 Helium is thus known as a noble gas.
 Persons suffering from Asthma and breathing problems are sometimes administered a mixture of Helium and oxygen, under medical supervision.
 Also Helium is used for other medical purposes like for operating MRI machines.
 Though Helium is safe to use, do not directly inhale Helium from a balloon, as Helium may displace the oxygen in the body and that may lead to suffocation and serious harm